-Curt Hennig Return to WWE Shortlived Following a Hellish Incident at 30,000 Feet
+Curt Hennig Return to WWE Shortlived Following "Plane Ride From Hell" Incident at 30,000 Feet

-Many feel that Curt’s release was a result of the unbelievable chaos that ensued on the fateful flight which has since been passed into wrestling folklore as the Plane Ride From Hell.
-On the very day Curt was released, WWE had just finished its tour of Britain with the taping of the Insurrextion pay per view in London.
-After the event, WWE chartered a private flight for all of its employees which included an open bar.
+Many feel that Curt’s release resulted from the unbelievable chaos that ensued on the fateful flight, which has since been passed into wrestling folklore as the Plane Ride From Hell.
+On the day Curt was released, WWE had just finished its tour of Britain with the taping of the Insurrextion pay per view in London.
+After the event, WWE chartered a private flight for all of its employees, including an open bar.
 Given you had a bunch of tired employees who just had finished a successful run of dates overseas, you can only imagine the debauchery that took place.

-Despite the misconduct that took place on the “Plane Ride From Hell,” it was what Curt Hennig did that WWE management felt was worth terminating his contract over.
+Despite the misconduct that took place on the "Plane Ride From Hell," WWE management felt Curt’s actions were worth terminating his contract over.

-WALTMAN: “Curt Hennig was always real competitive, you know?
-Him and Brock…we all hung out because we all lived in Minnesota…”
+WALTMAN: "Curt Hennig was always really competitive, you know?
+Him and Brock…we all hung out because we all lived in Minnesota…"

-Here you had WWE CEO Vince McMahon and Kurt Angle having a tussle on a flight and nothing happens, yet Mr. Perfect and Brock Lesnar had a tussle and Mr. Perfect gets fired.
-And to think, even Ric Flair kept his job after all that…
+Here you had WWE CEO Vince McMahon and Kurt Angle having a tussle on a flight, and nothing happens, yet Mr. Perfect and Brock Lesnar had a scrap, and Mr. Perfect gets fired.
+And to think, even Ric Flair kept his job after all that.

 The Final Days of Curt Hennig

 Unfortunately, life took a turn for Curt Hennig after being released from WWE.
-He took a few independent bookings here and there and on the morning of February 10th, 2003, Curt Hennig was found dead in a hotel room in Tampa, Florida due to acute cocaine intoxication.
+He took a few independent bookings after.
+However, n the morning of February 10th, 2003, Curt Hennig was found dead in a hotel room in Tampa, Florida, due to acute cocaine intoxication.
 He was 44-years-old.

 This came as a shock to many, especially to his friends and family.

-In WWE’s Life and Times of Mr. Perfect documentary, Ric Flair somberly recalls the death of his friend.
-“It just caught me off guard.
-It was just one of those things that I never imagined would happen as I never felt sorry for Curt.
+In WWE’s Life and Times of Mr. Perfect documentary, Ric Flair somberly recalls his friend’s death.
+"It just caught me off guard.
+It was just one of those things that I never imagined would happen, as I never felt sorry for Curt.
 I never saw Curt as having anything wrong.
-I just thought he was on top of the world.”
+I just thought he was on top of the world."

 Joe Hennig, Curtis Axel, had this to say on his father’s passing.
-“February 10th, 2003 was the worst day of my life.
-He wasn’t always my dad, he was like a brother.
+"February 10th, 2003, was the worst day of my life.
+He wasn’t always my dad; he was like a brother.
 He was my hero, but most of all, he was my best friend.
 There’s not a day that goes by that I don’t think of him.
 I have dreams about him all the time that he’s still here.
-Sometimes I just sit there and cry, I wish he was still here.”
+Sometimes I just sit there and cry; I wish he were still here."

 The fans feel the same way.
-It was a huge loss to wrestling and one can only imagine how much valuable input Curt Hennig would be able to be giving right now to the next batch of talent had he still been around.
+It was a massive loss to wrestling, and one can only imagine how much valuable input Curt Hennig would be able to be giving right now to the next batch of talent had he still been around.
 For a man who represented perfection, he sadly died in the most imperfect of ways.

-It came as a huge shock to fans of who grew up watching him wrestle.
-For me personally, I don’t think there was a match I watched more as a kid than his match against Bret Hart at SummerSlam 1991.
+It came as a massive shock to fans who grew up watching him wrestle.
+I don’t think I watched a match more as a kid than his match against Bret Hart at SummerSlam 1991.
 To put it simply, he was special.

 On March 31st, 2007, Curt Hennig was posthumously inducted into the WWE Hall of Fame by his good friend, baseball legend Wade Boggs.
-Through outlets like the WWE Network, through his son Curtis Axel, and hopefully through pieces like this one, the memory and legacy of Mr. Perfect will live on for generations to come.
+Through outlets like the WWE Network, through his son Curtis Axel, and hopefully through pieces like this one, Mr. Perfect’s memory and legacy will live on for generations to come.

-Listen below to the song “Perfect Friend” rapped by Macho Man Randy Savage and originally written by Lanny Poffo for their friend, Curt Hennig:
+Listen below to the song "Perfect Friend" rapped by Macho Man Randy Savage and initially written by Lanny Poffo for their friend, Curt Hennig: